targist/ardui/README.md

 ## Limitations

-- Currently, only 8 instructions are supported for setup and 16 for loop.
+- Currently, maximum size for a program is 255 bytes.

 - 4 types of instructions are supported now:
   - setPinMode